rishab-iyer1/rishab-iyer1/README.md

 - 👋 Hi, I’m @rishab-iyer1
-- 👀 I’m interested in neuroscience research
-- 🌱 I’m currently studying Computational Neuroscience at USC
+- 🌱 I’m currently studying Computational Neuroscience and AI at USC
-- 💞️ I’m looking to improve my programming skills
+-  👀 I’m applying to PhD programs in neuroscience for Fall 2024 admission
 - 📫 How to reach me: rsiyer@usc.edu

 <!---